sjsrey/manitex/README.md

 Development:  https://github.com/sjsrey/manitex
 Requirements:  Python 3+

-The manitext package builds a manifest of files for a Latex Article that has been accepted for publication.
+The manitext package builds a manifest of files for a Latex article that has been accepted for publication.

 ## Features